-When choosing a template to use, or creating your own resume, remember that it can be risky to use a format that’s too outside the box.
+When choosing a template to use, using a professional resume writing service, or creating your own resume, remember that it can be risky to use a format that’s too outside the box.
 While it may make your resume stand out, you don’t want to make it difficult for the employer to find the information they need to assess if you’re a good fit.
 So, there are advantages to sticking to a more traditional format and style.

 From CNA resume objective to references, what you should and shouldn’t include

 There is an almost endless supply of CNA resume samples available online that you can use to begin constructing your own resume.
 However, it’s important that your final resume includes the elements that employers will expect when they begin to review candidates.
 Be sure that your resume includes all of the following:

 - Name and contact information.
 Be sure to have a standard email address that uses your name or some variation of it rather than something off the wall or comical.

 - Your objective.
 Clearly state your goal of obtaining a CNA job and what you hope to gain from the position.
 Customize it to the employer if possible.

 - Work history.
 Start with your most recent employer first.
 Don’t just rattle off where you’ve worked, highlight your accomplishments and tie them into your skills.
 If possible, use metrics to back up your accomplishments.
 Employers like to see numbers to back up your words.

 - Education history.
 Start with your most recent education first.

 - CNA-specific skills.
 Point out your most relevant skills based on the job description.
 If the CNA position requests people with experience taking vital signs, you’ll want to list your work or educational background in checking blood pressure, etc.

 The above are must-haves.
 Failing to include any of those will sink your chances of being taken seriously as an applicant.
 There are other items that may help enhance your resume, but only add them if they can help improve your chances for the job.
 These would include: